 We try to repair – or suture- meniscus tears whenever possible — but only certain tears are in fact repairable.
 One caveat: If you have a meniscal tear and you’re experiencing instability or giving way, be very careful with your activities.
 You don’t want to find yourself on the stairway carrying a load of objects and your knee gives way.
 If you have instability symptoms, make sure that you have a hand available to hold onto something at all times while you are in your recuperative phase or awaiting surgery or simply waiting to see if the symptoms are going to recover on their own.

-Hope you enjoyed this post on — Meniscus Tears… Why surgery isn’t always necessary — for more information there is a more in depth section on meniscus tears here.
+Hope you enjoyed this post.
+For more information there is a more in depth section on meniscus tears here.

 And by no means is meniscus surgery or emergency surgery.
 Take your time, rest and consider a second opinion.